New Evidence Supports Allegations That Famed $70K CEO Dan Price BEAT EX-WIFE.

 Among six Price siblings, Lucas was Dan’s lifelong wingman.
 He co-founded Gravity Payments in 2004 and served as best man when Dan married Kristie a year later.

-Dan told anyone who would listen that this lawsuit was a vengeful retort to the $70K wage hike.
-Lucas was deemed nothing more than a greedy freeloader looking for an outrageous payout.
+Dan told anyone who would listen that this lawsuit was a vengeful retort to the $70,000 wage hike.
 The problem with this assertion was that Dan received his summons a month before his announcement.
-Contrarily, Dan emailed Lucas about the wage hike only four days before he stepped to the mic whereafter his name became news.
+Contrarily, Dan emailed Lucas about the wage hike only four days before he stepped to the mic, whereafter his name became news.

 When challenged by Lucas’ attorney, Dan said it was a “misstatement.”
-When asked, under oath, as to whether or not he ever assaulted his ex-wife, Dan refused to answer.
-It should be noted that Dan Price prevailed in the suit, much to the chagrin of a shell-shocked Lucas who has since expressed interest in an appeal.
+When asked as to whether or not he ever assaulted his ex-wife, he refused to answer.
+It should be noted that Dan prevailed in the suit.
+Lucas has expressed interest in an appeal.

-Lucas Price later told Rodrick, "There have been times when I've sat with Dan, when he's told me something so earnestly that I know is not true, and I think to myself, this must be true. "
+Lucas Price later said to Rodrick, "There have been times when I've sat with Dan, when he's told me something so earnestly that I know is not true, and I think to myself, this must be true. "

-Regardless, Dan Price chose to tell the world that Kristie Colón made the whole thing up.
-She crafted an elaborate, reckless con that caused considerable harm to a righteous soul.
+Regardless, Price chose to tell the world that Colón made the whole thing up.
+She crafted an elaborate, reckless con that caused considerable harm to someone hellbent on doing the right thing.

 Here are the facts.